-The proposed amendment also would impose duties upon the Governor in addition to those enumerated in Article 4, sections 3 and 4, upon the State Comptroller in addition to those enumerated in Article 5, section 1, and upon the Attorney General in addition to those enumerated in Article 19, section 1.
+The proposed amendment also would impose duties upon the Governor in addition to those enumerated in Article 4, sections 3 and 4.

 The proposed amendment, if adopted, would create a method of removing a state officer in addition to the process of impeachment established by Article 6, section 24.